beginning of content

 What is epilepsy?

-Epilepsy is a long-term brain condition where a person has repeated seizures (fits).
+Epilepsy is a chronic (long-term) brain condition where a person has repeated seizures.
 It is thought to affect about 3 in every 100 Australians.

-Having just one seizure is not considered to be epilepsy — about half the people who have one seizure never have another seizure.
+Having just one seizure does not mean that you have epilepsy — about 1 in every 2 people who have a single seizure never have another seizure.

-Epilepsy is not one single condition.
-There are a range of different conditions that can cause seizures.
+Epilepsy is not a single condition.
+There are a few different conditions that can cause seizures.

 What are the symptoms of epilepsy?

-The symptom of epilepsy is seizures (fits).
-These are episodes of changed electrical activity in the brain and can vary a lot depending on the part of the brain involved.
+The key symptom of epilepsy is seizures.
+Seizures are episodes of changed electrical activity in the brain and can vary a lot depending on the part of the brain involved.

-Seizures can cause symptoms like loss of consciousness (passing out), unusual jerking movements (convulsions) as well as other unusual feelings, sensations and behaviours.
+Seizures can cause symptoms such as loss of consciousness (passing out), unusual jerking movements (convulsions) as well as other unusual feelings, sensations and behaviours.

 There are many different types of seizures.
 Generalised seizures involve the whole brain and so the whole body is affected.
 Focal seizures involve only part of the brain.